Agent8 GameServer SDK

 1. Global Shared State

-- \`$global.getGlobalState(): Promise<Object>\` - Retrieves current global state
+- `$global.getGlobalState(): Promise<Object>` - Retrieves current global state

-- \`$global.updateGlobalState(state: Object): Promise<Object>\` - Updates global state
+- `$global.updateGlobalState(state: Object): Promise<Object>` - Updates global state

-async getGlobalState() {
+async getGlobalState(): Promise<any> {

 return $global.getGlobalState();